dmitry-mingazov/iot-platform/README.md

 All the devices information are stored following the *IoT-lite* ontology standard and the user has the possibility to download a turtle file clicking on the *export to TTL* button.

 ## Installation

-*Note: more detailed instructions can be found inside each module folder*

 #### Authentication